Special effects of Batman Returns: Flying Batman

-As chaos reigns over the ceremony, Batman opens his cape and swoops down over a crowd in Gotham Plaza.
+As chaos reigns over the Christmas tree lighting ceremony, Batman opens his cape and swoops down over a crowd in Gotham Plaza.
 Instead of attempting the complex and risky task of flying a stuntman through a full-scale set, the production created a detailed puppet to portray Batman's flight.
 The puppet was built and operated at Boss Film by Laine Liska and Craig Talmy, combining inexpensive bicycle parts for gross movements with fine manual rod animation for subtle motions.
 Prior to the Christmas tree bat release scene, a notable over-the-shoulder shot shows Batman perched like a gargoyle on the rooftops overlooking Gotham Plaza.
-Boss Film used an in-camera forced perspective technique, placing a stunt actor amid miniature Plaza structures to avoid traditional compositing.
+Boss Film used an in-camera forced perspective technique, placing a stunt actor amid miniature Plaza structures, to avoid traditional compositing.

 The over-the-shoulder Batman shot required precise eye-line matching, achieved by raising a bat-suited stuntman twenty feet above the miniature plaza on a lift and adjusting his position while monitoring video playback.
 After filming multiple takes, the chosen shot was reversed in post-production to improve its visual impact.

-The flying Batman puppet was crafted from rubberized fabric stretched over a hollow steel and lead armature with articulated joints.
+The flying Batman puppet was crafted from rubberized fabric stretched over a hollow steel-and-lead armature with articulated joints.
 Suspended on wires and controlled by rods extending from its feet, the puppet's weight was critical to prevent unwanted jiggle during puppeteering.
 To synchronize the puppet's movements precisely with motion control backgrounds, Talmy devised a rig that combined pulley suspension with motion control commands, eliminating slack and allowing computer-driven, frame-by-frame positioning.
 This rig was assembled using bicycle wheels, ball bearings, and other parts in a makeshift, "guerrilla effects" fashion.
 The puppet sat on a six-foot-diameter steel and wood turntable equipped with a 200:1 gear reduction motor that allowed fine control of pitch and banking motions.
 As the motion control camera moved through its programmed sequence, the turntable rotated correspondingly, enabling integration of the puppet's flight with the live-action background plates.
 The puppet was later encased in glass and presented as a gift to producer Larry Franco.